brezanac/docker-amp-template/README.md

 git submodule add https://github.com/brezanac/docker-amp-template.git .docker
 ```

-Please note that if you use the git submodule method you will **need to initialize your submodules** after cloning the repository that has this template as a git submodule.
+**NOTE:** if you use the git submodule method you will **need to initialize your submodules** after cloning the repository that has this template as a git submodule.

 You can initialize the submodules automatically during the cloning process (replace `REPOSITORY_LOCATION` with the actual URL or local path to the repository).